-Period of Schedule: 5 years from 23 May 2019 (or until such time as a revised Schedule of Contributions is agreed)
+Period of Schedule: 5 years from 31 August 2022 (or until such time as a revised Schedule of Contributions is agreed)

-Under Section 227 of the Pensions Act 2004, the Trustee of the ZF UK Pension Plan (formerly known as the TRW Pension Plan) ('the Plan') must put in place a Schedule of Contributions which is certified by the Scheme Actuary.
+Under Section 227 of the Pensions Act 2004, the Trustee of the ZF UK Pension Plan ('the Plan') must put in place a Schedule of Contributions which is certified by the Scheme Actuary.
 This is the required Schedule of Contributions.
 The Scheme Actuary's certification is included in the appendix.

-This schedule replaces the previous schedule which came into effect on 1 January 2019.
+This schedule replaces the previous schedule which came into effect on 23 May 2019.

-This schedule has been prepared with the agreement of TRW Limited and after taking the advice of Richard Shackleton (the 'Scheme Actuary').
-TRW Limited has been nominated as the employer representative to act on behalf of all participating employers in the Plan for scheme funding purposes.
-The participating employers are TRW Limited, ZF Services UK Limited and ZF Lemforder UK Limited ('the employers').
+This schedule has been prepared with the agreement of ZF Pension Sponsor UK Limited and after taking the advice of Matthew Davis (the 'Scheme Actuary').
+ZF Pension Sponsor UK Limited has been nominated as the employer representative to act on behalf of all participating employers in the Plan for scheme funding purposes.
+The participating employers are ZF Pension Sponsor UK Limited, ZF Automotive UK Limited, ZF Lemforder UK Limited and ZF Services UK Ltd ('the employers').

-This schedule will take effect from 23 May 2019 and will be in force for a period of five years or until such time as a revised Schedule of Contributions is agreed.
+This schedule will take effect from 31 August 2022 and will be in force for a period of five years or until such time as a revised Schedule of Contributions is agreed.